-The Neighborhood Garden initiative experienced some cases of new people who see themselves develop ideas of how to change the space.
+The Neighborhood Garden initiative experienced some cases of new people who see themselves as being part of the garden group, but do not work together with the other participants.
+According to the interviewees some are mentally challenged (see problem "participants") and develop ideas of how to change the space.
 Sometimes those actions are in contrast to the arrangements that the initiative made with the district office.
 One being that they are not allowed to alter the appearance of the hills on the area as they are part of the overall architectural concept of the place.
 Nevertheless, one "difficult participant" started to demolish one of the hills.
 This can be seen as a form of vandalism.
 Other forms of vandalism performed by other users of the space were the damage of their tool shed, people urinating throughout the property, plants being destroyed and their nicely arranged graffitis were sprayed over.
 All those actions make the property look less appealing and frustrate the gardeners.
 It discourages some participants from continuing to grow vegetables.
 "Vandalism" is another reason some participants are no longer active in the initiative.
 Therefore, the problem mainly affects the participation (see problem "participation").